Firefighter Apprenticeship (24-month)

 • Site placement: Sellafield Site.

-Note: Firefighter Initial Recruits’ course will take place at an offsite venue over a 12-week period (September – December).
+Note: Firefighter Initial Recruits’ course will take place at an off site venue, typically Durham over a 12-week period (September – December).
 This will be residential at the training providers venue (Mon – Fri), there will be no flexibility to take time off or leave during this period.

 Specialist skills external training may be away from work and possibly during rest days.